dapr/samples/hello-typescript/README.md

 ## Overview

-This tutorial and sample will demonstrate how to use Dapr in a TypeScript application.
-You will be deploying a TypeScript app that will read and write state via Dapr.
+This tutorial and sample demonstrates how to use Dapr in a TypeScript application.
+You will deploy a TypeScript app that reads and write state via Dapr.
 The following architecture diagram illustrates the components that make up this sample:

 ![Architecture Diagram](./img/Architecture_Diagram.png)